The next big step was a home-made 5-band CW-SSB transceiver. I have worked on it for years. Thank you very much to my former girlfriend - my wife! -

-My HF work was started on 80 meters with 25W and dipole antenna.
-What a pity I dont have at least a photo about those equipment.The next big step was a home-made 5-band SSB transceiver.
-I have worked on it for years.
-Thank you very much to my former girlfriend - my wife!
-That was a FB rig, performed 60W into a tribander vertical antenna.
-I've got the DXCC award in 1980.
-Later I've built a PA with a GK-71 russian tube - 300W.
+Later I've built a PA with a GK-71 russian tube.
 Then I upgraded to a Kenwood TS-520SE and later an Icom IC-761 plus a Heathkit SB-220.
-My first directional antenna was a home-made 2 ele tribander cubical quad, then I changed to a TH3JRS and now a HyGain Explorer 14.
-I am active on CW, SSB and digital modes, such as SSTV and RTTY.
+My first directional antenna was a home-made 2 ele tribander cubical quad, then I changed to a TH3JRS and now a HyGain Explorer 14 on a home-made pole.
+I am active on CW, SSB and digital modes, such as SSTV, RTTY and FT8.

 When I was 50 I've got a surprise gift from my wife: a small allband / allmode Yaesu FT-897.
-My attention turned to VHF wich is a new world for me.
-I have made a GI7-b PA and a 3 wavelenght DJ9BV antenna for 2 and a 5 ele Yagi for 6m.
-Meteorscatter seems to be the only way for me to make VHF QSOs from a low place in the big city surrounded by 10 stories blockhouses.
-Nowadays an IC-7400 is my VHF rig.
+My attention turned to VHF wich was a new world for me.
+I have made a GI7-b PA and a 3 wavelenght DJ9BV ANTENNA for 2m.
+Meteorscatter seems to be the only way for me to make 2m QSOs from a low place in the big city surrounded by 10 stories blockhouses.

 From 2008 I joined in SOTA.